Lexus UX 250h performance, top speed & engine

 The 2.0-litre petrol-electric hybrid engine in the UX 250h is more powerful than the 1.8-litre version used in some versions of the mechanically similar Toyota C-HR, meaning the UX can accelerate faster and has a higher top speed.
 Performance is very good, in fact.

 The 0-62mph sprint takes just 8.5 seconds (compared to 11 seconds in the 1.8-litre C-HR), while top speed is 110mph.
-The UX certainly feels quick enough to keep up with everyday traffic – although the continuously variable transmission (CVT) automatic gearbox encourages you to take things a little easier than you might in a manual car.
+The UX certainly feels quick enough to keep up with everyday traffic – although the continuously variable transmission (CVT) automatic gearbox doesn’t really encourage spirited driving in the same way as a manual car.

 While Lexus isn’t famed for its fine-handling SUVs (they tend to prioritise comfort over sporty feel), the UX is actually based on the same platform as the fun-to-drive C-HR.
 That means it drives really rather nicely, with excellent body control and a composed ride.
 The steering is weighty and pretty sharp, too, offering more feedback through the wheel than you might expect for a car of this type.